-Applicant Response Points An adopted inclusionary housing or dinance Rent stabilization policies Anti-displacement policies in conju- nction with transit improvements Strategies or funds to preserve natu rally occurring affordable housing Tenant protection policies such as a policy, etc. Rezoning and other policies that res moderate-income housing while co impacts on or from environmentally ncurrently mitigating development 5 points n & Poverty areas designated in the Committee (TCAC)/HCD Zone changes or other policies (other increase low- and moderate-income Resource and Highest Resource are TCAC/HCD Opportunity Maps. e housing and affordability in High Displacement risk studies Publicly available database of afford losing affordability restrictions throuse restrictions or tenant voucher programmer. ugh the expiration of rent 2.5 points Proactive monitoring of housing at restrictions and proactive enforcem notification provisions The Applicant has not implemented an y of the above policies.
+Applicant Response Points An adopted inclusionary housing ordinance Rent stabilization policies Anti-displacement policies in conjunction with transit improvements Strategies or funds to preserve naturally occurring affordable housing Tenant protection policies such as access to counsel, just cause eviction policy, etc. Rezoning and other policies that result in a net gain of low- and moderate-income housing while concurrently mitigating development impacts on or from environmentally sensitive or hazardous areas.
+Programs, and land use plans and policies that are intended to result in increased investment (such as infrastructure, housing, open space, etc.) in lower opportunity areas.
+Such areas include but are not limited to, Low Resource and High Segregation & Poverty areas designated in the 2021 California Tax Credit Allocation Committee (TCAC)/HCD Opportunity Maps and disadvantaged communities pursuant to California Senate Bill 535 (2012).
+Zone changes or other policies (other than those listed above) that increase low- and moderate-income housing and affordability in High Resource and Highest Resource areas, as designated in the 2021 TCAC/HCD Opportunity Maps.
+5 points Displacement risk studies Publicly available database of affordable housing properties at risk of losing affordability restrictions through the expiration of rent restrictions or tenant voucher programs Proactive monitoring of housing at risk of losing affordability restrictions and proactive enforcement of state-mandated tenant notification provisions 2.5 points The Applicant has not implemented any of the above policies.
 0 points